 - Theatre and Arts

-Students interested in earning academic credit from departments not listed above will need to submit a petition to the faculty Committee on Instruction.
-Petitions for academic credit are due the fifth week of the term BEFORE the one in which you would like to complete the internship.
-These petitions are available from the Internship Coordinator, your faculty advisor and the Dean of Faculty's office.
+Students interested in earning academic credit from departments not listed above will need to submit a request for academic internship to the Instruction Committee.
+Requests are due by week 6 of the term BEFORE the one in which you would like to complete the internship.

-In order to petition the Committee on Instruction, you must have a faculty advisor who agrees to support and supervise the academic portion of your internship.
+In order to request academic credit from the Instruction Committee, you must have a faculty advisor who agrees to support and supervise the academic portion of your internship.
 This does not have to be your faculty academic advisor, but should be a professor in a department most closely related to the focus of your internship, as credit will be granted from that department.
 For example, if you are seeking credit for an internship in marketing, you should seek out a faculty member from the area you will be marketing, perhaps Government if promoting a candidate in an election.
 When approaching a faculty member to ask if she or he will agree to support your internship, it is helpful to have the following information:

 - Where will you be doing the internship?